-In addition to his role as chief executive officer of CPM, Mr. Waitman is the acting general manager of a subsidiary of CPM that is a direct competitor of Aeroglide, which we acquired on February 28, 2007.
+In addition to his role as chief executive officer of CPM, Mr. Waitman, who will not be standing for re-election as a Class II director at the Annual Meeting, is the acting general manager of a subsidiary of CPM that is a direct competitor of our subsidiary, Aeroglide, which we acquired on February 28, 2007.
 As such, Mr. Waitman recused himself from all deliberations and approval of the Aeroglide acquisition.
-Moreover, we and Mr. Waitman intend to take steps going forward to address potential conflicts arising from Mr. Waitman's service on our board and Mr. Waitman's position with the subsidiary of CPM that competes with Aeroglide.
+Moreover, we and Mr. Waitman implemented procedures to address potential conflicts arising from Mr. Waitman's service on our Board and Mr. Waitman's position with the subsidiary of CPM that competes with Aeroglide.